khackethal/project-4-server/README.md

 ## Brief

 Create a full-stack application with its own Front End and Back End.
-Use a Python Django API, using a Django REST Framewrok to serve data from a Postgres Database.
+Use a Python Django API, using a Django REST Framework to serve data from a Postgres Database.
 Consume the API with a React front end.
 Create a complete product with multiple relationships and CRUD functionality.
 Implement thoughtful user stories and have a visually impressive design.
 Deploy online so it's publicly accessible.

 ## Approach